 Up to eleven times nine, tell students they can repeat the digit they’re multiplying by eleven.

 To make the twelve multiplication table easier, split it into two parts, ten and two.
 Then add them together!

 12 × 6 = ?
 (10 × 6) + (2 × 6) = ?
 60 + 12 = 72

-4 fun multiplication chart games for the classroom
+4 Fun multiplication chart & times tables games for classroom learning

 Students have to remember a lot of numbers when looking at a multiplication chart.
-Math puzzles and games can make this learning process fun and engaging, which helps ingrain the information in students’ minds.
+Math puzzles and math games can make developing these essential math skills fun and engaging, which helps ingrain the information in students’ minds.

 Take your students on a virtual adventure, where they can learn important math concepts without realizing they’re practicing math concepts.

-Prodigy can help you teach multiplication charts, assign specific questions and track how students are doing in real time — at no cost!
+Prodigy Math can help you teach multiplication charts, assign specific questions and track how students are doing in real time!